CloudLabs-MOC/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/12-LAB_SC_100_Lab4_Ex4_Endpoint_Security.md

 1. On the **Review + create** blade select **Create**.

-You have successfully configured and deployed a FileVault profile to encrypt macOS devices.
+   >**Success!** You have successfully configured and deployed a FileVault profile to encrypt macOS devices.

 ### Review

-In this lab, you have completed the following:
+In this excercise, you have completed the following:
 - Deployed endpoint security baseline policies.
 - Deployed antivirus on macOS devices.
 - Encrypted macOS devices.